OrionStar25/orionstar25.github.io/_posts/2019-05-30-outreachy-week-1.md

 layout: post
 title:  "The Open Source community is more welcoming than your next-door neighbour"
 date:   2019-05-30
-excerpt: "An honest, beginner's guide of contributing to Open Source Software"
+description: "An honest, beginner's guide of contributing to Open Source Software"
 tag:
 - open source
 - technology